umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/README.md

 - uniform grid, 10g averaging mass
 - non-uniform grid ("graded"), 1g average
 - non-uniform grid ("graded"), 10g average

 The current version of the averaging algorithm works only with uniformly-sampled data.
 Non-uniform data can be accommodated by first re-sampling (interpolating) to a uniform grid.

-To improve the usability of the test data, the text files were read using an [octave](https://octave.org/)/matlab [script](tools/prepare_SAR_star_data.m) that performs the following operations:
+To improve the usability of the test data, the text files can be read using an [octave](https://octave.org/)/matlab [script](tools/prepare_SAR_star_data.m) that performs the following operations:
 - removes occasional duplicate entries for the same point in space
 - creates the SAR Star geometry based on geometrical primitives (as opposed to using the STL surface data which is computationally challeging and error-prone) and assigns materials
 - introduces offsets to align the SAR star data exactly with the Cartesian axes

-Two binary *mat* files are provided as assets with the release, where the “SAR Star” is discretized on a uniform grid and results are given for 1 g and 10 g averaging masses.
-Each file contains the following attributes (arrays):
+Binary *mat* files are generated, where the “SAR Star” is discretized on a uniform grid.
+The file contains the following attributes (arrays):
 - *x_offset*, *y_offset*, *z_offset*: *x*, *y*, and *z* coordinates (vectors);
 - *local_SAR*: local SAR values in W/kg to be averaged (3D array);
 - *star*: material code of each voxel from 0 (background) to 2 (3D array);